Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 - Put Bihon noodles into the mixture

-- Mixing and stirring the dish with high and medium flame accordingly
+- Mixing and stirring the dish with high and medium flames accordingly

 - Add broth according to the quantity of noodles

-- Avoid overcooking noodles i.e check that noodles do not soak too much liquid
+- Avoid overcooking noodles, i.e, check that noodles do not soak up too much liquid

 Preparation Time: 20 Minutes